snakamura/log/2025/5/reflection2.md

 `v5` becomes `"1010"` instead of `"110"`.
 It means that `y1 (WrapY 10 :: WrapY Bad Int)` returns a different result based on whether it's in a function passed to `bindY` or outside it.
 This breaks the referential transparency.

-Fortunately, you can avoid this by existentially quantify `s` instead of universally quantify it.
+Fortunately, you can avoid this by existentially quantifying `s` instead of universally quantifying it.

 ```
 bindY' :: forall a r.
 DictY a -> (forall k (s :: k).
 (BindY s a) => Proxy s -> r) -> r